-4.1 Staff will be required to move to a different area of Service (Education) and work more flexibly to meet the important improvements and changes in service delivery required across Clackmannanshire.
-Staff in the nursery classes will locate to ABC nursery as their working base during the school holiday periods.
+4.1 Staff will be required to move to a different area of Service (Education) to meet the important local and National delivery of Early Learning and Childcare across Clackmannanshire.
+Full time staff in the nurseries will locate to ABC nursery as their working base during the school holiday periods.

-5.0 Resource Implications
+5.0 Resource implications

 5.1 Financial Details

-J.Z appendix to this report.
-This includes a reference to full life cycle costs w appropriate.
+5.2 The full financial implications of the recommendations are set out in appendix to this report.
+This includes a reference to full life cycle costs whappropriate.

 5.3 Financial implications.
 Yes

-5.4 Finance have been consulted and have agreed the financial implication set out in the report.
+5.4 Finance have been consulted and have agreed the financial implications set out in the report.

 5.5 Staffing Within existing resources.

 6.0 Exempt Reports

 6.1 Is this report exempt?
 Yes \square (please detail the reasons for exemption below) No o 🗹

 7.0 Declarations

-7.1 The recommendations contained within this report support or implement o Corporate Priorities and Council Policies. ur
+7.1 The recommendations contained within this report support or implement of Corporate Priorities and Council Policies. ır

 (1) Our Priorities (Please double click on the check box ☑) The area has a positive image and attracts people and businesses Our communities are more cohesive and inclusive People are better skilled, trained and ready for learning and employment Our communities are safer Vulnerable people and families are supported Substance misuse and its effects are reduced Health is improving and health inequalities are reducing The environment is protected and enhanced for all The Council is effective, efficient and recognised for excellence

 (2) Council Policies (Please detail)

 8.0 Equalities Impact

 8.1 Have you undertaken the required equalities impact assessment to ensure that no groups are adversely affected by the recommendations?
-Yes No)
+Yes No

-9.0 l egality